-For the record: we run paid media on a flat-fee model, so weigh that context.
-The incentive analysis below is structural, not a pitch, and percentage pricing has real cases where it is the fair choice.
+For context, we run paid media on a flat fee.
+The incentive analysis below is structural, not a pitch.
+Percentage pricing can still be fair in the right scope.

 How Much Does a TikTok Ads Agency Cost in 2026?